OrganisedAFID/realtime-beat-tracking/realtime-beat-tracking-master/README.md

 Used for obtaining a visual representation of the FFT of a specified sample taken real time from the computer's microphone using the RtAudio API.

+## Notes:
-## Notes: realtime-beat-tracking-master is modified from https://github.com/shortstheory/realtime-beat-tracking
+realtime-beat-tracking-master foilder is modified from https://github.com/shortstheory/realtime-beat-tracking

 ## Installation